sergei-mironov/litrepl/README.md

 \end{result}
 ~~~~

-Notes:

 * Litrepl expects Markdown formatting by default.
 Add `--filetype=tex` for Tex
   documents.
 Vim plugin does this automatically based on the `filetype`
   variable.
+* Both command-line and Vim commands accept indices of the sections to be
+  evaluated.
+By default Litrepl evaluates all sections it sees.
 * LaTeX documents need a preamble introducing python/result tags to the Tex processor.
   For details, see:
   - [Formatting Markdown documents](./doc/formatting.md#markdown)
   - [Formatting LaTeX documents](./doc/formatting.md#latex)

-* By default, Litrepl leaves the interpreter running in the background.
+`litrepl status` allows to query information about the interpreters running in

-`litrepl status` reveals its PID and the command-line arguments:
+the background.
+The command reveals the process PID and the command-line arguments.

 ``` shell
 $ litrepl status